kb-dk/repository-mirror/UPGRADE.md

 5. copy the web application to the [servlet container](./INSTALL.md#web-ui)
 6. start (or restart) the text-service-backend service (the database_push & repository_pull daemons are now obsolete) [See INSTALL.md if going from two daemons to one](INSTALL.md#start-and-stop-services)

+Finally, there is a need to run <repository-mirror-work-area>/git-branch-corpus.sh in the git repository directory

 ## Only one service

 Recent versions of this package is based on